imbrikis/seeessess/README.md

 - A mobile loading icon
 - This icon has 'fins' that circle it when it's ready to be clicked for form submission, etc

+What I learned:

+- How to use multiple divs to place items out evenly in a circular area (you don't necessarily need to use separate divs, but I had to in order to run animations on them)

+### Page 20: Expanding items

+- Trying to understand how padding may or may not work in flexbox
+- Items in a containing div must have an initial width, then shrink depending on neighboring sibling elements

+What I learned:

+- You must use margin on the child text itself instead of padding on the parent as flexbox does not account for padding when used in this manner